joakimen/node-run/README.md

 # node-run

-Discover and run npm scripts interactively.
+Discover and run npm scripts in the current package interactively.

 Supports regular and workspace-style projects.